 happen if the filter is missing: An intent launches a

 new task, and the user spends some time working in that task.
 The user then presses the Home

 button.
 The task is now sent to the background and is not visible.
 Now the user has no way to return

-to the task, because it is not represented in the application launcher.
+to the task, because it is not represented in the app launcher.

-Further information about how tasks and activites are represented and managed in the Overview screen is available in Recents Screen.
+Further information about how tasks and activities are represented and managed in the Overview screen is available in Recents Screen.